K2MUSE: A human lower-limb multimodal walking dataset spanning task and acquisition variability for rehabilitation robotics: Code availability

 \section{Code availability}

+Additional images and videos related to the dataset are available at \href{https://k2muse.github.io/}{https://k2muse.github.io/}.
 The dataset and codes used to process the data can be found at \href{https://kaggle.com/datasets/98d67c253a7c820668aed0690cae20343481b8f8f8e0dafbe93b0c76d91f0ce6}{Kaggle -- K2MUSE: A Human Lower Limb Multimodal Dataset}.
 The data can be accessed via MATLAB, and a description of the dataset hierarchy is available at \href{https://k2muse.github.io/datasets/}{https://k2muse.github.io/datasets/}.
-The joint angle estimation, based on machine learning models, is implemented via Python.
+Joint angle estimation and gait phase classification are implemented via Python.

-\begin{itemize} \item {\ttfamily scriptProcess.mlx} is used to extract and parse data collected from different devices in the `SourceData' folder and save the data in a unified format. \item {\ttfamily scriptPlot.mlx} is used to plot graphs showing the changes in joint angles and moments during the gait cycle in gait analysis. \item {\ttfamily recognitionDemo.ipynb} is designed for processing sEMG, AUS, and kinematic data, building machine learning models, and analyzing the results. \end{itemize}
+\begin{itemize} \item {\ttfamily scriptProcess.mlx} is used to extract and parse data collected from different devices in the `SourceData' folder and save the data in a unified format. \item {\ttfamily scriptPlot.mlx} is used to plot graphs showing the changes in the joint angles and moments during the gait cycle in gait analysis. \item {\ttfamily demoRegression.ipynb} is designed to process sEMG, AUS, and kinematic data.
+It builds ML models for joint angle estimation and analyzes the prediction results. \item {\ttfamily demoClassification.ipynb} is designed to process sEMG, AUS, and gait phase labels.
+It builds ML models for gait phase classification and analyzes the classification results. \item {\ttfamily k2muse-transformer-demo} is a transformer-based project for joint angle estimation and gait phase classification. \item {\ttfamily control-demo} is a project for deploying trained TCN models with TensorRT.
+It converts the models into TensorRT engines and performs inference using the TensorRT runtime. \end{itemize}